angordeyev/bugbuns/docs/bugbuns/bugbuns.md

 ## Ideas

-* Store information in as files but the order can be configured.
+* Store information as files but the order can be configured.